The Youth Employment Initiative enables young people to develop employment skills, preparing them to enter the workforce with confidence.

-Additionally, students in Year 10 will be invited to apply for a contract position at the Libraries as a Junior Library Officer.
+Year 10 students will be invited to apply for a contract position at the Libraries as a Junior Library Officer in May of each year.

-Successful applicants from local Year 10 students will gain contracts provided until the 30th June in their Year 12 of schooling.
-Completion of the contract in mid Year 12 allows students to focus on studies during this important period.
-It is anticipated that these roles will be recruited annually, resulting in a regular employment opportunity for local young people in Canning.
+Successful applicants from local year 10 students will gain contracts provided until 30 June in their year 12 of schooling.
+Completion of the contract in mid year 12 allows students to focus on studies during this important period.
+It is anticipated these roles will be recruited annually, resulting in a regular employment opportunity for local young people in Canning.

 What is a Junior Library Officer?

-Our Junior Library Officers support library operations by ensuring resources are well organised to help easy access for customers.
+Junior Library Officers support library operations by ensuring resources are organised to help customers.
+They ensure:

 Junior Library Officers work regular after school and Saturday shifts at City of Canning Library locations.